World War II kicked off in 1939. Then ...

-and died in an accident in 1947, he was replaced by his right-hand, an ambitious yet unknown officer named Zytek.
-Zytek rejected the title of "Führer" and now calls himself the "Hochmeister" (which is also his rank in the Teutonic Order), and he has an agenda of his own.
+Zytek rejected the title of "Führer" and now calls himself the "Hochmeister" (Grand Master, which is also his rank in the Teutonic Order), and he has an agenda of his own.

-.
-Four large format albums followed, they're all one-shot stories set in the same universe between 1944 and 1953 (some major characters of the first album make appearances at some points):
+Several large format albums followed.
+They're all one-shot stories set in the same universe between 1944 and 1953 (some major characters of the first album appear in them at some points):

 - New York 1947 - 2011

 - Allohistorical Allusion: Too many to count.
-Hitler's death mirrors that of John F. Kennedy, of all things.
+Some particular ones:

 - Dirty Communists: USSR is portrayed as "the Red Beast" by Nazi propaganda.

 - The Empire: The Third Reich.
-And Japan, of course (though Japan hasn't been featured yet).
+And Japan, of course.

 - Genre Shift: From war genre to horror and even Film Noir.